Saskatchewan Rush looking to finish off Colorado Mammoth in NLL West Final | Globalnews.ca

 The Rush have two big advantages heading into Game 2.
 Home floor is one — Saskatchewan is 8-1 at SaskTel Centre this season — and the second is experience.
 The Mammoth have never advanced this far under the current playoff format while the Rush have played in the West Final in each of the past three seasons.

-Game 2 is set for May 20 at 7:30 p.m.
+Game 2 is set for Saturday at 7:30 p.m.
+CT.
 If the Mammoth win, the decisive mini-game will take place immediately afterward, determining who will represent the west division in the Champion’s Cup Final.

 Comments